soundpress/RulesOfNYC/docs/c16/index.rst

       (i) Code compliance timetable for buildings in which all residential units are as of right.
 The owner of an IMD that contains only residential units in which residential use is permitted as of right under the Zoning Resolution shall take all necessary and reasonable actions to obtain a building permit within 6 months after the effective date of these regulations.

       (ii) Buildings with 3 or more as of right units and additional units eligible for grandfathering.
-The owner of an IMD that, on December 1, 1981, contained 3 or more residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii) of these Loft Board regulations:
+The owner of an IMD that, on December 1, 1981, contained 3 or more residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii):

          (A) Shall take all necessary and reasonable actions to obtain a building permit for all covered residential units within 6 months after the effective date of these regulations, and

          (B) Following the grandfathering approval of any additional residential units, the owner shall take all necessary and reasonable actions to obtain approval of the amended alteration application for the additional units within 6 months after such grandfathering approval or within 6 months after the effective date of these regulations, whichever is later.

       (iii) Buildings with fewer than 3 as of right units and additional units eligible for grandfathering.
-The owner of an IMD that, on December 1, 1981, contained fewer than 3 residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii) of these Loft Board regulations:
+The owner of an IMD that, on December 1, 1981, contained fewer than 3 residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii):

          (A) Shall take all necessary and reasonable actions to obtain a building permit for all covered residential units within 6 months after the effective date of these regulations or within 6 months after the timely filing of an alteration application, whichever is later, and